 The type of course you seek out will depend on your skill and intensity level but there are a number of great yoga retreats around the world.

 Recommended: What better place to learn though then India, where yoga began?
 The Ashiyana retreat in Goa, India offers a variety of retreats, courses and more informal yoga holidays.
 Week-long retreats start at 245 Euros, including room and board; month-long yoga teacher training courses are also available.
+Heading north of Delhi to Rishikesh will provide ample opportunities to stay at an ashram and take yoga classes.

 >> Find some great yoga retreats in Latin America

 Let’s face it: there isn’t much cooler than surfers.
-With their golden tans, their awesome boards and their wave-taming abilities they are just the epitome of beach chic.
+With their golden tans, their awesome boards, and their wave-taming abilities they are just the epitome of beach chic.
 Plus, surfing is a strenuous workout that tones your entire body.
 It’s not an easy skill to master, but there are few things more satisfying than catching a good wave.

 The Australians are the worlds surfing champions, so head down under to learn from the experts.
 There are places up and down both coasts where novice surfers are welcomed and encouraged.